lazybark/lazyevent/README.md

 ```
 We also can put an event together manually by specifying all fields values if there is any need of some custom options.

-Event updating is a simple process that can happen via manual value setting or default methods: default types and formats can be set by calling methods like e.Verbose() or e.Red(), same goes for levels described above.
-To set source, you would need to call e.Src().
-Text can be changed via e.SetText() and fixing/unfixing time is possible via e.FixTime()/UnFixTime()
+Event updating is a simple process that can happen via manual value setting or default methods: default types and formats can be set by calling methods like `e.Verbose()` or `e.Red()`, same goes for levels described above.
+To set source, you would need to call `e.Src()`.
+Text can be changed via `e.SetText()` and fixing/unfixing time is possible via `e.FixTime()/UnFixTime()`

 ### Log event
-Event can be logged by calling Log() on lproc.LogProcessor.
+Event can be logged by calling `Log()` on `LogProcessor`.

-Processor is created by calling lproc.New(timeFormat string, errChan chan (error), reportErrors bool, la ...logger.ILogger). timeFormat here represents template to format event time in log records.
+Processor is created by calling `New(timeFormat string, errChan chan (error), reportErrors bool, la ...ILogger)`. timeFormat here represents template to format event time in log records.
 For default loggers it should be one of formats we use with time.Time.Format(), but custom loggers may use any other format.
 If your logger uses something special in that case, you may want to have only you custom loggers in LogProcessor to avoid problems with default ones. errChan will be used to send errors from loggers in case reportErrors = true.

 Also LogProcessor has several methods to log errors only and ignore other event levels.
 LogErrOnly() will drop a log only in case it will receive error or event with ERR level.
 FatalInCaseErr() will do the same, but only with error or event of FATAL level.
 PanicInCaseErr() will act accordingly.